MAGALA-RICHARD/apsimNGpy/doc/mult_core.rst

 Supported job definitions include:

-1. Plain job definitions (no metadata, no edits)
+1. Plain job batching (no metadata, no edits)
 -------------------------------------------------
 This assumes that each model file is unique and has already been edited externally.